back

 Interest Rates

 The interest rates are usually more affordable with federal loans.
 Interest rates are also fixed, which means the loan amount does not change monthly.
 Private student loans can have fixed or variable rates.
 Variable rates frequently change because they depend on a benchmark interest rate.
-While some lenders advertise low rates, the actual rate acquired depends on the student’s credit score.
+While some lenders advertise low rates, the actual interest rate and annual percentage rate acquired depends on the student’s credit score.
 If you have low credit, you may not qualify for the lowest rate advertised by private lenders.

 Loan Forgiveness